Hahime Choisanne

-Hahime Choisanne (?–1874), also written as Hayme, Ahime, or Hahyme Choisanne based on his Chinese name Lu Caixin (陆 才新 (Lù Cáixīn)), pronounced Log Choi Sin in Fujian dialect (also written as Liog Choisin) and Look Soi San (also written as Look Tsoi San) in Cantonese dialect, was wealthy merchant from Fujian province, China, during the Qing dynasty period.
+Hahime Choisanne (?–1874), also written as Hayme, Ahime, or Hahyme Choisanne based on his Chinese name Lu Caixin (陆 才新 (Lù Cáixīn)), pronounced Lok Choi Sin in Fujian dialect (also written as Liok Choisin) and Look Soi San (also written as Look Tsoi San) in Cantonese dialect, was successful Ethnic Chinese merchant.
 He arrived in British Mauritius in 1816 and was naturalized in 1847.
 He became one of the prominent leading figures for the Chinese community during the colonial period of Mauritius and is recognized as having contributed to the boost of Chinese trading community to Mauritius during the British colonial period.
 He was also the founding father of the Kwan Tee Pagoda, founded in 1842, at Les Salines, Mauritius, a pagoda associated with the cult of Guan Di, the god of wealth, war, and the righteous and the benefactor.
 Choisanne was succeeded by Affan Tank Wen, who became the second Kapitan of the Chinese community in Mauritius.

 Leader of the Chinese community

-In 1821, Hahime Choisanne petitioned to the British authorities to allow the coming of his Chinese compatriots to Mauritius and received the full support of the first Governor of Mauritius, Robert Townsend Farquhar (tenure from 4 December 1810 to 20 May 1823), who then appointed him as the Kapitan, i.e. the Leader of the Chinese.He also received the official license to bring immigrants from China to the island of Mauritius but at his own expenses.
+In 1821, Hahime Choisanne petitioned to the British authorities to allow the coming of his Chinese compatriots to Mauritius and received the full support of the first Governor of Mauritius, Robert Townsend Farquhar (tenure from 4 December 1810 to 20 May 1823), who then appointed him as the Kapitan, i.e. the Leader of the Port Louis Chinese.He also received the official license to bring immigrants from China to the island of Mauritius but at his own expenses.
 Choisanne, thus, left Mauritius in 1822 returning to China; he only returned to Mauritius in 1826 on the ship Belle Alliance with at least four other Chinese men: Whangoo, Hankee, Nghien, and Hakhim.
 The next few years, Choisanne acted as the guarantor for several of his compatriots who arrived on Mauritius.

 As the numbers of Chinese immigrants started growing, Choisanne started sponsoring members of his family to immigrate in Mauritius on the ground of trades employment, such as joinery and shoe-making, between 1841 and 1846, and were permitted to reside in Mauritius despite the authorities' suspicions that they would enter in the commerce field instead.